apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.zh.md

 ## Download connector and format jars

-For both connectors and formats, implementations are available as jars that need to be specified as job [dependencies]({{ site.baseurl }}/zh/dev/python/user-guide/table/dependency_management.html).
+Since Flink is a Java/Scala-based project, for both connectors and formats, implementations are available as jars that need to be specified as job [dependencies]({{ site.baseurl }}/dev/python/user-guide/table/dependency_management.html).

 {% highlight python %}